mesosphere/dcos-commons/docs/pages/developer-guide.md

 **Note:** Absolute paths (paths with a leading slash) to secrets are not supported.
 The file path for a secret must be relative to the sandbox.

-Below is a valid secret definition with a Docker `image-name`.
+Below is a valid secret definition with a Docker `image`.
 The `$MESOS_SANDBOX/etc/keys` and `$MESOS_SANDBOX/data/keys/keyset` directories will be created if they do not exist.
   * Supported: `etc/keys/Secret_FilePath1`
   * Not supported: `/etc/keys/Secret_FilePath1`